Creating a Google Analytics 4 Dashboard in Looker Studio | From a Fortune 500 Digital Analyst

 This format can be used for Fortune 500 companies, enterprise organizations, midsize businesses, and small businesses.
 No matter what kind of organization you’re working with, users of your web property or website will go through each stage of this user journey.

-Here’s an example of a Google Analytics 4 Data Studio dashboard for the Google Merchandise store.
+Here’s an example of a Google Analytics 4 Looker Studio dashboard for the Google Merchandise store.

 AUTHOR: Isaiah Stone